 Set Thermostat To A Minimum Temperature

 One of the simplest ways to protect your pipes during the cold months is to set your thermostat to a minimum temperature.
 This will help ensure the temperature remains at a safe level so it won’t cause any potential damages.

 One of the best ways to prepare is to insulate accessible pipes with pipe insulation materials, especially in attics and crawl spaces.
 Be sure to keep cabinet or closet doors open to help prevent pipes there from freezing when the temperature drops significantly.
 One thing to consider getting is a low-temperature detector, which sends alerts to your phone if temperatures in certain areas of your home near pipes dip below freezing.
 Another important step is to keep your faucet set to a drip on cold nights to keep water from freezing.

 Don’t let leaves and debris build up inside your rain gutters.
 If this happens rainwater or melted snow will pool up, spill over the top of the gutters, and settle around the foundation of your property causing major problems.
 Also, hire a professional to conduct roof inspections often and repair any missing or damaged shingles.
 Any openings or holes in your roof can allow unwanted water to come through the roof.
 Furthermore, be sure to also check the status of your downspouts.
 Generally, downspouts are expected to go out at least 5-10 feet away from the foundation of your property.
 Otherwise, water can potentially runoff toward your property’s foundation instead of away from it.

 Don’t let your home be an easy target for winter water damage and cleanup costs!
 Be sure to take these necessary precautions well before temperatures drop below freezing.
 Only then are you guaranteed a better chance at preventing any winter water damage in your home.
-For more advice about preparing your property for winter, give us a call at Oklahoma Disaster in Owasso.
+For more advice about preparing your property for winter, give us a call at Oklahoma Disaster Restoration in Owasso.